tkashkin/Adwaita-for-Steam/README.md

-# Adwaita for Steam
+# Yaru for Steam

-A skin to make Steam look more like a native GNOME app
+A skin to make Steam look more like a native Ubuntu app.

+This is a fork of [Adwaita-for-Steam](https://github.com/tkashkin/Adwaita-for-Steam), all the credit goes to them.

 <p align="center"><img src="screenshot.png?raw=true"/></p>